Reed School's January Newsletter

 Turn in your work for display on our Math Problem of the Month bulletin board.

-Reed Elementary School has been officially accepted as a new site for the Girls on the Run program!
+Reed continues with the Girls on the Run program!
 Girls on the Run is a program that envisions a world where every girl knows and activates her limitless potential and is free to boldly pursue her dreams.
 Over a period of 10 weeks, girls in the 3rd grade have the opportunity to participate in an after-school program that is designed to allow every girl to recognize her inner strength.
 The Girls on the Run curriculum inspires girls to define their lives on their own terms.
 Throughout the season, the girls make new friends, build their confidence and celebrate all that makes them unique.

 The Girls on the Run lessons encourage positive emotional, social, mental and physical development.
 Girls on the Run starts with helping the girls get a better understanding of who they are and what’s important to them.
 Then, we look at the importance of team work and healthy relationships.
 And, finally, the girls explore how they can positively connect with and shape the world.